RunThrough

 When it feels flat

-Compare today to last week and listen for one specific improvement.
+Compare today to last week and listen for one specific thing: the bend that rings now, the run that's finally clean.

-Trust the playback.
-Your work is in the waveform, even when your head says otherwise.
+Believe the playback over your mood.
+The work is in the take even when your head says it isn't.

-You have about thirty seconds before your memory starts cleaning up what you just played.
-Tap back on the recording while the part is still fresh and you'll hear what actually happened, not the version your brain has already smoothed over.
+Play a part and you've got about thirty seconds (we call it the 30-Second Memory Window) before your brain starts cleaning up what actually happened.
+With no recording, that tidied-up memory is all you have, so "that sounded fine" is just a feeling.
+Tap back on the take while the part is still in your hands and you'll hear what really happened, not the version your head already smoothed over.

 musician truth

 Some days feel flat.
 Keep the reps anyway.
-The jump usually shows up a week later when you line up old and new takes.
+The jump usually shows up a week later when you compare an old take to a new one.

 early access program